School Logo

 Spelling is best taught when it is explicit taught and relates to the current content taught.
 Therefore, teachers should teach specific spelling patterns and rules and seek for pupils to apply them in writing where they can.
 This can be done by relating taught words to the current unit of working by practising writing sentences using newly taught words.
 Other useful application activities include paired approaches such as ‘look-say-write-cover-check’ and identifying the ‘tricky’ parts of spellings by drawing attention to conventions pupils may find difficult to remember.

-Spelling should be taught weekly (or more if needed), with time dedicated to learning the new spelling rule, spending time reading words with it, exploring and investigating patterns and applying it in context.
-Dictation exercises should be used as part of English lessons to further strengthen the application of taught rules (alongside previously taught rules).
+Dictation exercises are used as part of English lessons to further strengthen the application of taught rules (alongside previously taught rules).

 Types of Spelling Errors and Strategies to Improve Spelling